lcuba/alexa-ducats/README.md

-## Ducat Manager - an Alexa skill that allows users on the game Warframe keep track of the currency Ducats.
+## Grocery List Manager - an Alexa skill

+With this skill, users are able to create good grocery lists vocally while searching around the pantry/fridge, and then recall these lists later when they are at the store.
 Made my Lucas Cuba(@lcuba)